deandevl/StackedAreaChartCompD3/README.md

 ## Demonstration

 Two demonstrations of **stacked-area-chart-comp-d3**  are provided in the folders named `demo_1`, `demo_2`.
 It can be viewed by hosting their `index.html`file. `demo_1` shows expenditures over time for several US government functions (source is Office of Management and Budget).

+As a suggestion, install [http-server](https://www.npmjs.com/package/http-server "http-server") locally/globally via [npm](https://www.npmjs.com/ "npm") then enter the command `http-server`in the **stacked-area-chart-comp-d3** `dist` directory.
+From a browser enter the url: `localhost:8080/` to view the demo.

 The demo folder contains a `package.json` file that can be used to setup dependencies for this demo and as a template for other applications using **stacked-area-chart-comp-d3**.